Since 2021

 ARTIST BIO

 BrassTuna (b.
-2000) is a Phoenix, Arizona-based visual artist creating works centered around queer and Latine culture and how they overlap in the 21st century.
+2000) is a Phoenix, Arizona-based visual artist creating works centered around Chicano and Latin culture and how they overlap in the 21st century.
 Incorporating mask making, sculpting, sewing, and painting, BrassTuna immerses their photography style around the ideas of community building.

-Born in Phoenix, Arizona, BrassTuna is currently pursuing a bachelor’s degree in Fine Arts and continues to further their practice in photography by curating different ideas and techniques into their work.
+Born in Phoenix, Arizona, BrassTuna is currently pursuing a bachelor’s degree in Fine Arts and continues to further their practice in photography by curating different concepts and techniques into their work.